Skip to content

 Evidence normally required

-• non-routine register
+• The non-routine register for the check or event

-• defect cards, engineering dispositions, corrective-action entries, and final sign-offs
+• Corrective-action entries and final sign-offs

 Common discrepancies